berick/evergreen-xml-notices/README.md

 By default, the script processes events whose run\_time occurred yesterday, but this can be modified via the **--end-date** and **--window** variables.

+This example would be executed hourly to process events whose run time fell within the previous hour.

 ```sh
 ./generate-notices.sh --send-xml --window "1 hour" \